 Schedule a Free Consultation with an Experienced Montgomery County Murder Attorney Today

-> For more than 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have been serving the legal needs of clients in Montgomery County, Bucks County, Lehigh County, Chester County, Delaware County, and throughout the surrounding areas.
+For more than 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have been serving the legal needs of clients in Montgomery County, and Bucks County, and throughout the surrounding areas.
 We’ve earned the trust and respect of clients facing a wide range of legal problems, and our attorneys are dedicated to protecting your legal rights.

-> If you’ve been arrested or charged with murder, speak with an expert criminal defense lawyer well-versed in possible defense strategies that may pertain to your case.
+If you’ve been arrested or charged with murder, speak with an expert criminal defense lawyer well-versed in possible defense strategies that may pertain to your case.
 A successful defense strategy in a murder or manslaughter case will differ greatly depending on the facts.

 The Pennsylvania criminal defense lawyers at Rubin, Glickman, Steinberg & Gifford are committed to fighting in your defense and protecting your interests throughout the legal process.
 Our highly trusted legal team understands the rules and regulations surrounding murder in the Commonwealth of Pennsylvania and will be with you every step of the way.
 Call 215-822-7575 or complete our online contact form today.